LeandroDorta/alveo_tutorial/README.md

 |  | dstInst | Specifies the destination instance of the connection. |
 |  | dstPort | Specifies the port on the destination instance of the connection. |

-If we want to generate a different kernel, we must modify the kernel.xml file accordingly.
+If we want to generate a different kernel, we must modify the kernel.xml file accordingly (the kernel_name must match the kernel name used in both host program and RTL and for every buffer used will have a port in xml using the same nomenclature).
 Every RTL kernel must have one kernel.xml file.

 ## Tcl scripts
 Since the `package_xo` is a Tcl command, we utilize a Tcl script to execute it in Vivado batch mode.
 If you go to `$TOPDIR/scripts/`, you will notice two Tcl scripts: `gen_xo.tcl` and `package_kernel.tcl`.
 The `gen_xo.tcl` script is used to set the parameters for the `package_xo`.
 You can check its content by typing the following in the terminal: